Appointment of the Chief Executive Officer

 Thank you for your interest in becoming our next Chief Executive Officer.

-We are an award-winning not-for-profit social partnership and community interest company and the largest provider of NHS community health services in Nottingham.
-Established in 2011, we have an annual turnover of £70m, providing high-quality care through a range of services, ranging from health visiting and education for young families to community nursing and home-based rehabilitation services.
-In addition, we operate the City’s Urgent Treatment Centre.
+Established in 2011, we are a community interest company with an annual income of £70m, providing high-quality care with services ranging from health visiting and education for young families to community nursing and home-based rehabilitation services.
+In addition, we operate one of Nottingham’s Urgent Treatment Centres.

 Our mission is to make a difference every day to the health and wellbeing of the people we serve.
-We believe in kindness, respect, trust, and honesty when dealing with each other, our partners and the people we care for.
+Our values are kindness, respect, trust, and honesty, which we demonstrate when dealing with each other, our partners and the people we care for.

-You will help finalise and implement a new long-term strategy, bringing with you a commercial awareness as well as the determination, skill, and vision, to meet any challenges, but take us beyond 2025 and into the next decade.
-You will make sure that we make the most of the opportunities afforded to us and the potential that comes with our community interest company status.
+You will lead the implementation of a new long-term strategy, bringing with you a commercial awareness as well as the determination, skill, and vision to meet any challenges and take us beyond 2025 into the next decade.
+You will make sure we make the most of the opportunities afforded to us and the potential that comes with our community interest company status.

-I hope that as you find out more about us you will be encouraged to join us on our exciting journey.
+As you find out more about us, I hope you will be encouraged to join us on our exciting journey.

 Sherry Malik